Introduction

 Can I use regular cleaning products on chalky paint?

-No—opt for gentle, pH-balanced cleaners specifically designed for delicate surfaces to avoid damaging the finish.
+It’s best to choose gentle, pH-balanced cleaners made for delicate surfaces to protect the finish from damage.

 What should I do if I notice discoloration on my chalky paint?

-Yes, if discoloration occurs, gently clean the area with a soft cloth and a suitable cleaner, then consider applying a fresh coat of chalky paint if necessary.
+If you see discoloration, gently clean the area with a soft cloth and an appropriate cleaner, and consider applying a fresh coat of chalky paint if needed.

 How often should I clean surfaces painted with chalky paint?

-Yes, if you want to maintain its appearance, clean chalky paint surfaces every few months or as needed, depending on exposure to dust and stains.
+To keep its appearance looking good, clean chalky paint surfaces every few months or as needed, based on how much dust and stains they gather.

 Is it safe to use a pressure washer on chalky paint?

-No—avoid using a pressure washer as the high pressure can strip the paint and damage the surface underneath.
+A pressure washer should be avoided, as the high pressure can strip the paint and harm the surface underneath.